-Deferred Outflows/Inflows of Resources In addition to assets, the statement of Net Position may report a separate section for deferred outflows of resources.
+Deferred Outflows/Inflows of Resources In addition to assets, the statement of Net position may report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District has one item that qualifies for reporting in this category.
-This deferred outflow, deferred amount on debt refunding, consists of the difference between the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+The District has no deferred outflows of resources.

-In addition to liabilities, the statement of Net Position and Balance Sheet may report a separate section for deferred inflows of resources.
+In addition to liabilities, the statement of Net position or Balance sheet may report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until then.
 There is one item that qualifies for reporting in this category.
 This deferred inflow, unavailable revenue, consists of special assessment revenue received/receivable by the District that is applicable to a future period.